-In this paper, we introduced the fundamentals of cognitive radios under a physical layer viewpoint.
-These fundamentals are based on the extension of Shannon's information theory to the Bayesian probability theory and the maximum entropy principle, which enables the cognitive devices with plausible (human-like) reasoning.
-Through the first-step studies of maximum entropy channel modelling and signal sensing, we paved the path to the establishment of strong theoretical grounds to the realm of cognitive radios.
+In this paper, we introduced a theoretical framework for cognitive radios.
+These fundamentals notions are based on the extension of Shannon's information theory to the Bayesian probability theory and the maximum entropy principle, which enable the cognitive devices with plausible (human-like) reasoning.
+These preliminary results (maximum entropy channel modelling and signal detection) are the first steps towards a general mathematical framework for cognitive radios [35].